 Otherwise, it’s difficult to switch from Medicare Advantage to Medicare Supplement.
-Although you have the right to switch at any time, Medicare Supplement issuers will charge you higher premiums based on your health issues and can even deny you coverage altogether (which they wouldn’t have been able to do when you were first eligible).
+Although you have the right to apply for a Medigap plan at any time, Medicare Supplement issuers will charge you higher premiums based on your health issues and can even deny you coverage altogether (which they wouldn’t have been able to do when you were first eligible).

-- 16 percent of Medicare Advantage enrollees switch to a different Medicare Advantage plan each year.
-An additional two percent of enrollees per year return to traditional Medicare.
-That’s not much compared to the 43 percent of individual marketplace enrollees who switch their plan each year.
+- 16% of Medicare Advantage enrollees switch to a different Medicare Advantage plan each year.3 An additional two percent of enrollees per year return to traditional Medicare.
+That’s not much compared to the 43% of individual (under-65) marketplace enrollees who switch their plan each year.

 - Medicare Advantage plans also come with “star rankings.”
 Each year, Part C plans are rated on several quality metrics.
-You can switch from a lower-ranked plan to a plan with the highest rating, if one is available in your area.
+You can switch from a lower-ranked plan to a plan with the highest rating (five stars), if one is available in your area.